-Who Are The Charles'?
+Who is The Charles'?

-On 31 May 1928, Australians Charles Kingsford Smith and Charles Ulm left California in the aircraft 'Southern Cross' to attempt the first flight across the pacific.
-Flying via Hawaii and Fiji, they reached Brisbane nine days later and after travelling 11,889 kilometers, were successful in the first trans-pacific flight.
+On 31 May 1928, these two Australians left California in an aircraft named Southern Cross in an attempt to make the first flight across the Pacific.
+They were successful.
+Flying via Hawaii and Fiji, they reached Brisbane nine days later after travelling 11,889 kilometres.

-Open daily for breakfast, lunch, and dinner.
+Open daily for breakfast, lunch, high tea and dinner.